 There are two types of rotator cuff exercises.
-The first type is intended to is strengthen the joint and prevent rotator cuff injuries.
-The second type is for those who have already had an injury and now need to rehabilitate the rotator cuff muscles.
+The first type is intended to is strengthen the joint and prevent injuries.
+The second type is for those who have already had an injury and now need to rehabilitate the muscles.
 We’re going to focus on the second.

 The first thing you need to understand is that you need to take things slow and consider the limits on your range of motion.
-You will want to avoid lifting anything heavy, or even reaching into the backseat of your car to give your kid a smack.
-Just kidding about smacking the kid, but reaching for things that are still out of your range of motion can reinjure your rotator cuff.
+You will want to avoid lifting anything heavy or even reaching into the backseat of your car to give your kid a smack.
+Just kidding about smacking the kid, but reaching for things that are still out of your range of motion can reinjure the area.

 Resistance types of exercises are best.
-If you watch the videos to the right you will get a good idea of how to use latex resistance bands to minimize your shoulder pain and also the proper movements for each exercise.
+If you watch the videos you will get a good idea of how to use latex resistance bands to minimize your shoulder pain and also the proper movements for each exercise.

 Address Your Rotator Cuff Pain